This trail begins at SS Mary’s and Anne’s North Cathedral.

 Messrs Dunn Brothers continued to turn out a class of leather for which there was a good demand, but their business closed down some time before the death of Mr Christopher J Dunn in November 1916.

-In 2006, the last of the ruinous tannery buildings was demolished to make way for the Blackpool Bypass.
+In 2006, large parts of the tannery buildings were demolished to make way for the Blackpool Bypass.

 The Poor House: